 We have a vision of a spacious garden around the house with several places to just enjoy the weather and fresh air.
 We know it takes time, but we will get there.
 The first time standing in the garden as owners was a bit overwhelming – looking around and realizing that all that is ours.
 For real.
 Our search is over.

 We started out by clearing underwood in the front garden and within a few hours, it was transformed.
 The vision started to come to life in baby steps.
 I think I have never ever waited for the snow to melt this much before.
-And not only because it was an extremely long and cruel winter, but because it was stopping us to work in the dream home.
+And not only because it was an extremely long and cruel winter, but because it was stopping us from working in the dream home.
 It’s kind of hard to cut underwood while snow is over knee-high.
 Possible, but yeah – hard.

 Spring uncovering surprises popping up